Tomb of Eurysaces the Baker: Related finds

 During demolition of the superimposed late antique fortifications by Pope Gregory XVI in 1838, a full-length relief portrait was discovered of a man and woman in toga and palla (taken to the Palazzo dei Conservatori); along with an inscription honouring one Atistia, a good wife whose remains were placed in a breadbasket; and an urn taking the form of such a breadbasket.
 Theft of the female head from the relief in 1934 and uncertainty as to the present whereabouts of the urn, believed to be somewhere in the Museo Nazionale Romano, mean their study is now conducted from excavation drawings and early photographs.
 Reconstructions generally relate these items to the tomb on the grounds of their style, subject matter, and findspot, with Atistia becoming Eurysaces' wife, and the double relief and inscription occupying the upper register of the now lost east facade of the tomb.

 Freedmen's Tombs

 This tomb may be one of many lavish tombs created by freedmen.
-These men were at first slaves, but they were able to buy their freedom and begin their own livelihoods, though they were still subjected to short periods of service by their former masters.
-They were proud of their freedom and earnings.
-Because of this, they many times created such lavish funerary monuments, such as Eurysaces' tomb.
-These freedmen had no family lines, which were important in Roman society.
+These men were originally slaves, who then gained their freedom and became Roman citizens.
+Freedom could be granted by their masters for their hard work, or be bought through their peculia, or earnings.
+Upon becoming free, they were still subjected to some service to their former masters.
+However, they were proud of their work as it was the means by which they gained their freedom.
+Because of this, they many times created lavish funerary monuments, such as Eurysaces' tomb.
+Outside their former owners, these freedmen had no official family lines, which were important in Roman society.
 Therefore, these tombs may have been attempts at beginning a family history for future generations to appreciate.